-Limit The Number Of SSH Logins Per User/Group/System - OSTechNix
+Limit The Number Of SSH Logins Per User, Group, System - OSTechNix

 - hard - Enforcing hard limits.

-If you want to limit the number of SSH connections for a group of users, add this:
+If you want to limit the number of SSH connections for a group of users, add the following line:

 @mygroup hard maxlogins 1